akaskverma2000/fastapi-trading-platform/README.md

 # SteelEye-API-Developer-Assessment

-Descrption - I created this REST API for SteelEye's technical test to retrieve all trades, trades by id, and some complex search filters from the trade database.
+Descrption - I created this Fast API for SteelEye's technical test to retrieve all trades, trades by id, and some complex search filters from the trade database.
 Additionally, I included the pagination and sorting features.

 ## Installation
 ```console